pisanorg/Student-Git-Docs/make-a-github-account.md

 GitHub partners with many other companies to provide a "student pack", of free trials and discounts for students.

+GitHub gives students access to unlimited private repos at no cost.

 1. First, navigate to [education.github.com/pack](https://education.github.com/pack).

 2. Click _"Get your Pack"_, and _"Yes, I'm a student"_ (because you are).